scipion-chem/scipion-chem-drugclip/README.rst

     2. **Switch to the desired branch** (master or devel):

-    Scipion-chem-biofold is constantly under development and including new features.
+    Scipion-chem-drugclip is constantly under development and including new features.
     If you want a relatively older an more stable version, use master branch (default).
     If you want the latest changes and developments, user devel branch.